Drblessing/v715.github.io/_pages/projects.md

 ## <a href="../dice">Dice Game</a>

 - Compete with a friend to reach 100 points, but watch out!
-Rolling a one will bankrupt you
+Rolling a one will bankrupt you.

 ## <a href="../bankist">Simple Banking App</a>